Augmented-Health-Lab/ReproGenBG_ML4H/README.md

 ## 📂 Repository Structure
 The repository is organized as follows:
+- `2019Martinsson_et_al_LSTM/` – The implementation of Martinsson et al., 2019
+- `2020Li_et_al_GluNet/` – The implementation of Li et al., 2021

-- `AccurateBG/` – The implementation of Deng et al.
+- `2021Deng_et_al_CNN/` – The implementation of Deng et al., 2021
+- `2021Rabby_et_al_StackedLSTM/` – The implementation of Rabby et al., 2021
+- `2021vanDoorn_et_al_LSTM/` - The implementation of vanDoorn et al., 2021
+- `2023Lee_et_al_GlucoseTransformer/` – The implementation of Lee et al., 2023
 - `Baseline/` – The implementation of baseline method.
-- `dataset_preprocessing/` - Includes data preprocesssing script, subset patient id, and fold split.
+- `dataset_preprocessing/` - Includes data preprocesssing script, subset patient id, and fold split (For Method Martinsson et al, vanDoorn et al, and Deng et al).
-- `GlucoseTransformer/` – The first version implementation of Lee et al. Deprecated.
-- `GlucoseTransformer_organized/` – The implementation of Lee et al.
-- `Li_et_al_GluNet/` – The implementation of Li et al.
-- `Literature_review_summary/` - Summarize from the lierature
+- `Literature_review_summary/` - Summarize from the lierature and code for Figure 1.
-- `Martinsson/` – The implementation of Martinsson et al.
-- `Rabby_et_al_StackedLSTM/` – The implementation of Rabby et al.
-- `vanDoorn/` - The implementation of vanDoorn et al.
-- `requirements.txt` – Python package dependencies
+- `ResultFigures/` - Scripts for the Figure 2-5 in the paper.
+- `License`
-- `README.md` – Project overview and instructions (you are here)
+- `README.md`
+- `requirement.txt`
 ---

 ## 📋 Requirements